docuracy/Locolligo/datasets/README.md

 is redirected to
 * https://docuracy.github.io/Locolligo/datasets/#VCH-Places/9

-Javascript within index.html selects and renders the referenced feature.
+... where javascript within index.html selects and renders the referenced feature from within the *VCH-Places.lp.json* dataset.